sebastianraigoso/codewars/README.md

 This repository contains my **JavaScript solutions** to various **Codewars challenges**.

 - Focused on clean, readable code
-- Covers multiple difficulty levels (8 kyu → 6 kyu+)
+- Covers multiple difficulty levels (8 kyu → 5 kyu)
 - Used for practice and continuous improvement

 All solutions are my own and may be refactored over time.